Concepts & Manual Creation

 | variable2 | | | | | | |

-Cons: Less intuitive for less technical collaborators
+Cons: Less intuitive for non-technical collaborators

 Word Processors (Word, Google Docs)